nightscape/android-emulator/README.md

 ### How to connect to emulator

-Emulator container exposed 4 port's by default: tcp/22 - SSH connection to container (login: root, password: android, change this if you are security concerned)
+Emulator container exposed 4 port's by default:

 * tcp/5037 - ADB
 * tcp/5554 - ADB